 Reserve an average of three hours of your time to be able to explore Edinburgh Castle on this visit.
 In addition to seeing the exterior, courtyards and rooms of the castle do not forget to visit the National War Museum, St. Margaret's Chapel or the Crown Jewels exhibition.
 As this is a self-guided tour, the order is up to you.
 Next to the main entrance you will find audio guides in several languages that you can rent for about three euros to use during your visit.

-The castle complex is quite large and is divided into different spaces (there is not a single order marked tour).
+The castle complex is quite large and is divided into different spaces (there is no single order marked).
 Since there is no guide present during your visit, it is best to get a map at the entrance so that you don't miss anything and can find your way around at all times.

 Guided tour of Edinburgh Castle